pandas-dev/pandas/web/pandas/community/ecosystem.md

 ### [Jupyter Notebook / Jupyter Lab](https://jupyter.org)

-Jupyter Notebook is a web application for creating Jupyter notebooks.
+Jupyter Lab is a web application for creating Jupyter notebooks.
 A Jupyter notebook is a JSON document containing an ordered list of input/output cells which can contain code, text, mathematics, plots and rich media.
 Jupyter notebooks can be converted to a number of open